Gov.cn

-gov.cn is the official website of the State Council of China and is hosted by the General Office of the State Council. gov.cn was launched on trial on 1 October 2005 and officially launched on 1 January 2006.
-It currently has Chinese and English versions.
-In the Chinese version of the webpage, users can choose to display text in simplified Chinese or traditional Chinese.
+gov.cn is the official website of the State Council of the People's Republic of China.
+Hosted by the General Office of the State Council, gov.cn was launched on a trial basis on 1 October 2005 and officially launched on 1 January 2006.
+The website is available in Simplified Chinese, Traditional Chinese and English.

 History

 gov.cn was launched on trial on 1 October 2005 and officially launched on 1 January 2006.
 On 11 October 2013, the official Xinhua Weibo, Tencent Weibo and WeChat accounts of the Chinese Government Website were launched, and on December 18, its Weibo account was launched.
 On 28 February 2014, the new version of the Chinese Government Website was launched, with a sky blue and white background, and a new set of simpler columns.
 In March, the Chinese Government Website launched the "I want to say something to the Premier" column, where netizens can send good opinions and suggestions directly to the Premier's desk.
 On 8 October, the new English version of the Chinese Government Website was also officially launched.
 The mobile client of the Chinese government website (State Council client) was launched on 26 February 2016.